Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Experiments

 \subsection{Learning Efficiency}

-To verify that AutoRegEmbed is better suited for LLMs, we compare its performance with four contrastive learning baselines under the same training data and the same number of epochs, as shown in Figure~\ref{fig:convergence}.
-The left figure in Figure~\ref{fig:convergence} shows that as the training data increases, the performance of both AutoRegEmbed and other contrastive learning methods improves, but AutoRegEmbed exhibits the fastest growth.
+To verify that AutoRegEmbed is better suited for LLMs, we compare its performance with four contrastive learning baselines under the same training data.
+Figure~\ref{fig:convergence} shows that as the training data increases, the performance of both AutoRegEmbed and other contrastive learning methods improves, but AutoRegEmbed exhibits the fastest growth.
 Notably, with just 15,000 samples, AutoRegEmbed already surpasses the maximum performance of other contrastive learning models.
-The right figure demonstrates that as the number of epochs increases, AutoRegEmbed also improves at the fastest rate.
-These results indicate that AutoRegEmbed significantly outperforms the baseline models in learning efficiency.
+The results indicate that AutoRegEmbed significantly outperforms the baseline models in learning efficiency.